Casos de éxito

 Shared Defense and International Cooperation: A New Operational Paradigm

-One of the fundamental strategic frameworks for action of the Spanish Armed Forces is the shared defense, a model in which security challenges are addressed jointly within the international community.
+One of the fundamental strategic frameworks for action of the Spanish Armed Forces is the Shared Defense, a model in which security challenges are addressed jointly within the international community.
 This approach not only reinforces the capacity to respond to common threats, but it requires a high degree of coordination, interoperability and standardization of procedures between allied countries.

-In this context, the generation of multinational forces is based on the use of shared technical resources and compatible systems, where the interoperability of weapons and surveillance systems becomes a decisive factor in ensuring the operational effectiveness and safety of deployed personnel.
+In this context, the generation of Multinational Forces is based on the use of shared technical resources and compatible systems, where the interoperability of weapons and surveillance systems becomes a decisive factor in ensuring the operational effectiveness and safety of deployed personnel.

 System Interoperability and Airspace Surveillance